FourierFlows/FourierFlows.jl/README.md

 and no more.

-## Example
+## Example(s)

-For a simple example involving the advection and diffusion of a passive tracer, see `examples/tracers_cellularflow.jl`.
+See the child package [GeophysicalFlows.jl][] for example usage of FourierFlows for problems in Geophysical Fluid Dynamics.

 ## Developers